One Sip at a Time a Journey from Silicon Valley to St Remy de Provence

 Tasting and buying the local olive oil, which is some of the best in the world.
 My favorite is Mas des Barres near Maussane.

-Leaving their corporate jobs behind, the Van Sickles’ now split time between California’s Bay Area and Provence.
-This dual existence has cracked open the possibility of many adventures and in Keith Van Sickle’s words “misadventures.”
-Heavy doses of local culture, expat experiences and personal observations have finally come together in Van Sickle’s first book – One Sip at a Time: Learning to Live in Provence.
+Leaving their corporate jobs behind, the Van Sickles now split time between California’s Bay Area and Provence.
+This dual existence has cracked open the possibility of many adventures and, in Keith Van Sickle’s words, “misadventures.”
+As a result, heavy doses of local culture, expat experiences and personal observations have finally come together in Van Sickle’s first book – One Sip at a Time: Learning to Live in Provence.

-Encourage by friends, who enjoyed his entertaining stories from France, and the creative project took shape.
-After about a year of writing and editing, Keith Van Sickle’s book brings together vignettes from their time in Provence.
+Encouraged by friends, who enjoyed his entertaining stories from France, the creative project took shape.
+After about a year of writing and editing, Keith Van Sickle’s book combines vignettes from their time in Provence.
 Like the two (unsuccessful) times he tried to donate blood.

 His opinion piece on the new French law “France and the “Right to Disconnect” was picked up by National Public Radio (listen here).